|Nutrition Facts (per serving)|

-This Chinese spring roll appetizer recipe stuffed with vegetables is easier to prepare than you might think and is vegetarian/vegan if vegetarian oyster sauce (made with mushrooms) is used.
+This Chinese spring roll appetizer stuffed with vegetables is easier to prepare than you might think.
+These rolls can also easily be made vegan if vegetarian oyster sauce (made with mushrooms) is used.

 How did spring rolls get their name?
 This delicate but filling appetizer has its origins in the annual Chinese Spring Festival.
 The first spring rolls featured fresh vegetables from the harvest; meat was added later.